 Edible and Medicinal Desert Plants Walking Tour

 Prickly pear cactus fruits yield than just a colorful margarita mixer -- they're nutritious and have a unique taste.
 Both the pads and fruit of these cacti are a Sonoran Desert staple so popular they have been exported worldwide.
 Boyce Thompson Arboretum is the place to learn about desert plants and their useful properties -- be here Sunday August 23 when Choctaw Nation member and ethno-botanist David Morris is our guide.
-Return September 27 for a different take on these desert plants when Kathy and Tom McDonald lead the walk; they'r eco-owners of Smiling Dog Landscapes in Gold Canyon -- where they have their own Curandero Trail.
-The tour repeats on the Second Saturday of February with a special guest tourguide: David Morris.
+Return September 27 for a different take on these desert plants when Kathy and Tom McDonald lead the walk; they'r eco-owners of Smiling Dog Landscape company in Gold Canyon.

 As with most other weekend guided tours here, the edible-medicinal plants walk is included with daily Arboretum admission of $10 for adults and $5 for ages 5-12.
 And please keep in mind that information shared on this tour does not constitute medical or dietary advice; opinions and views expressed by volunteers are strictly their own and do not necessarily represent the position of the Boyce Thompson Arboretum or its management.